FSBots/Spellbook/README.md

 @SpellbookDnD5_bot

-Currently only Italian is supported.
+Currently only Italian language is supported.